-The Dharma Realm Buddhist University Library at the City of Ten Thousand Buddhas is available to all trainees and faculty of the Sangha and Laity Training Programs.
+The Dharma Realm Buddhist University Library at the City of Ten Thousand Buddhas is available to all students and faculty of the Sangha and Laity Training Programs.
 The Library houses a major collection of Buddhist texts, books about Buddhism, and Buddhist periodicals, in both Asian and Western languages.
 In addition, the Library has collections in literature, the humanities, the social sciences, and other disciplines.
 The Main Library is a two-story, Tudor, brick building, located at the northeast portion of the Campus.
 On the first floor are found stacks of general works in English and other languages, an audio visual room where Buddhist tapes and languages tapes are housed; and, a reference book area.
 On the second floor are housed Buddhist works, including the Buddhist stacks, a reference room for information retrieval and publications searching, and a commons area.
 The general works and Buddhist works collections are all on-line.
-Other libraries on the Talmage campus include: three Buddhist reference library areas at Joyous Giving House; a Buddhist reference library at Tathagata Monastery; an Architect's library and an ESL materials library in the DRBU Administration Building; a Vietnamese library in the West Wing; and a boys' and two girls' school libraries.
+Other libraries on the Talmage campus include: three Buddhist reference library areas at Joyous Giving House; a Buddhist reference library at Tathagata Monastery; an ESL materials library in the DRBU Administration Building; a Vietnamese library in the West Wing; and a boys' and two girls' school libraries.

-The West Sacramento campus houses a Main Library and specialized libraries.
-Training facilities (designated on page 17-19) also have libraries.
+The West Sacramento campus Library houses an extensive collection of Buddhist books.
+Apprenticeship locations (designated on page 17-19) also have libraries.
 All students are entitled to a library card.
-Non-students may obtain a library card for \$15 per year.